jakub-m/rs-learning-autograd/README.md

 # Automatic gradient in Rust

 A learning exercise to understand automatic gradient, and to exercise Rust.
+The intention is to have a fully working minimal autograd library that will be able to do automatic differentiation and training.

 ## Learnings, observations